Gizwiz/React-Participation-App/README.md

 ## Step 1.
 Create Production Build

-[Download and unzip](https://github.com/Gizwiz/React-Participation-App) the project from the respository, or clone via git to your preferred directory
+[Download and unzip](https://github.com/Gizwiz/React-Participation-App) the project from the repository, or clone via git to your preferred directory

 ```sh
     git clone https://github.com/Gizwiz/React-Participation-App.git